tlent/felix-and-pearl-bots/README.md

   Offers real-time monitoring and logging, vital for observability and debugging.

-### DST Handling
+### Daylight Saving Time Handling

-The project features a robust DST system that:
+The project features a robust Daylight Saving Time system that:

-- Automatically detects and adapts to DST transitions.
+- Automatically detects and adapts to Daylight Saving Time transitions.
 - Maintains consistent execution at 7 AM Eastern Time.
 - Accurately handles both spring-forward and fall-back transitions using Python's `zoneinfo` module.